 Moisture: your goal should be to prevent your hair from drying out in the first place.
 Lightly moisturize in the morning (I like to use a water & conditioner mix) and/or at night before bed.
 I used to do this everyday at least once a day during the beginning of my transition.
-If it still becomes dry and brittle throughout the day change what you're using to moisturize your hair.
-Or do a protein treatment.
-You'll be real surprised how well your hair retains moisture once your cuticles are patched up.
+If it still becomes dry and brittle throughout the day change what you’re using to moisturize your hair.
+Or, do a protein treatment.
+You’ll be real surprised how well your hair retains moisture once your cuticles are patched up.

 Once you’ve established a regular routine, when you begin to understand your hair more which happens through failures and experiences, you can then add more complex and targeted steps and products to your regimen.
 Don’t get so heartbroken over a setback, rather learn from it.
 You never know who’s going to need your lesson in the future.

 Find products that work for YOUR hair.
-Understandably you'll want to find the right products on the first try.
-But this process is based mostly off trial and error.
-Someone with similar hair like yours may get great results but when you try it--it's a complete disaster.
+Understandably you’ll want to find the right products on the first try.
+But this process is based mostly off of trial and error.
+Someone with similar hair like yours may get great results but when you try it–it’s a complete disaster.
 How do you what works for you?
-In order to really know what works for you, you need to know what it looks like when something doesn't work for you.
+In order to really know what works for you, you need to know what it looks like when something doesn’t work for you.